GPflow/GPflow/README.md

 GPflow implements modern Gaussian process inference for composable kernels and likelihoods.
 The [online documentation (develop)](http://gpflow.readthedocs.io/en/develop/)/[(master)](http://gpflow.readthedocs.io/en/master/) contains more details.

-GPflow 2.0 uses [TensorFlow 2.1+](http://www.tensorflow.org) for running computations, which allows fast execution on GPUs, and uses Python ≥ 3.6.
+GPflow 2.1 uses [TensorFlow 2.2+](http://www.tensorflow.org) for running computations, which allows fast execution on GPUs, and uses Python ≥ 3.6.

 ## Install GPflow 2

-**We have experienced issues with `pip`'s pre-2020 dependency resolver; if you encounter issues with incompatible third-party package versions when installing GPflow using the `pip` commands below, try adding the `--use-feature=2020-resolver` argument.**
+We have experienced issues with `pip`'s pre-2020 dependency resolver; if you encounter issues with incompatible third-party package versions when installing GPflow using the `pip` commands below, try adding the `--use-feature=2020-resolver` argument.

+**NOTE** GPflow depends on both TensorFlow (TF) and TensorFlow Probability (TFP).
+TensorFlow Probability releases are tightly coupled to TensorFlow, e.g. TFP 0.12 requires TF>=2.4, TFP 0.11 requires TF>=2.3, and TFP 0.10 requires TF>=2.2.
+Unfortunately, this is _not_ specified in TFP's dependencies.
+So if you already have an (older) version of TensorFlow installed, GPflow will pull in the latest TFP, which will be incompatible.
+If you get errors such as `ImportError: This version of TensorFlow Probability requires TensorFlow version >= 2.4`, you have to either upgrade TensorFlow (`pip install -U tensorflow`) or manually install an older version of the `tensorflow_probability` package.

 ### Latest release from PyPI